Amstherdam/TheOdinProject/README.md

 ﻿# TheOdinProject

-Is is a sample site work commissioned by The Odin Project.
+It is a sample site work commissioned by The Odin Project.